Highlights from the ASCA 2019 Annual Conference held in Boston where the ASCA comprehensive school counseling model was officially launched.

 Positive energy radiated in the arena as many attendees were wearing shirts with messages reminding us that their title is school counselor, not guidance counselor, or that the recommended student to counselor caseload is 250:1.
 Richard Wong, ASCA Executive Director posed questions for attendees to reflect on in his opening remarks.
 He stated, “The country may be divided but we are united in a common goal “School Counselors Build Better Humans!“

 Being in Boston reminded attendees of the challenges faced in this city.
 Jeffrey Baumann’s keynote speech about the tragedy he endured losing his limbs at the Boston Marathon bombing was riveting.
 Jeffrey shared that from a difficult experience comes the chance for a new opportunity.
 The journey we take will come with hard work, pain, and times when we may want to give up, but the final positive outcome is the focus.
 For Jeffrey, it was to live and walk again.
 For school counselors, it is to continue their work with students.

 This inspiring keynote set the tone for the workshops that followed.
 With an updated comprehensive school counseling model launched, school counselors were excited to share ideas.
 Learning is about what we do, not just how we do it.
 The main ideas presented in the conference encompassed a variety of areas such as:

 - Social-emotional programs such as suicide awareness, transition programs for all levels, understanding the adolescent brain, creating safe schools, and dog therapy.

 - Collaborating with different mental health school-based providers to create action plans.

-- Strategies for using solution-focus counseling, stress management, restorative practices, developing trauma sensitive schools, and for creating student focus groups.
+- Strategies for using solution-focus counseling, stress management, restorative practices, developing trauma-sensitive schools, and creating student focus groups.